wheresalice/packer-spark-dev/README.md

 ## Vagrant

-You'll need to run vagrant up and probably change the source_path in the json config before you can run this.
+You'll need to run load_virtualbox.rb to download the box and update the packer config file before you can use this.
+The included Vagrantfile points to the same box, so you can also vagrant up and then manually change the config files if you prefer.

 `packer.io build -only=virtualbox-ovf virtualbox.json`